robin-schneider/CICY/README.md

 		occur for K >= 2 and when there are line bundles with 0-charges.
 		New code now has significant worse performance but should lead to consistent results.
 Currently SpaSM is disabled for such maps.
-		Added some functions for finding enhancement diagrams and Kollars.
+		Added some preliminary functions for finding enhancement diagrams and Kollars.

 v0.4 - cleaned up some code, fixed bug with semipositive line bundles.